 '''

-pyodide.ffi.destroy_proxies(pyproxies: pyodide.JsProxy,/) \rightarrow None
+pyodide.ffi.destroy_proxies(pyproxies: pyodide.ffi.JsArray[Any],/) \rightarrow None

 '''

 Destroy all PyProxies in a JavaScript array.

 pyproxies must be a JsProxy of type PyProxy[].
 Intended for use with the arrays created from the "pyproxies" argument of PyProxy.toJs and to_js.
 This method is necessary because indexing the Array from Python automatically unwraps the PyProxy into the wrapped Python object.